CristeaTeodorAndrei/CubeSat/README.md

 ### About CubeSat

-A CubeSat serves as a compact yet sophisticated space platform, designed with meticulous engineering to achieve targeted scientific objectives.
-These miniaturized satellites are crafted with precision and purpose, representing a cost-effective and efficient approach to space exploration.
-Their primary role revolves around specific scientific, technological, or educational missions. <br>
+A CubeSat is a compact but sophisticated space platform, meticulously engineered to achieve its scientific goals.
+These miniaturised satellites are created with precision and purpose, representing a cost-effective and efficient approach to space exploration.
+Their primary role involves specific scientific, technological or educational missions. <br>
-Equipped with specialized payloads, sensors, and instruments, CubeSats are deployed to gather critical data, monitor phenomena, or conduct experiments in space.
-These small wonders demonstrate engineering ingenuity, showcasing how intricate systems can be optimized to function flawlessly within a constrained space.
-Their modular nature allows for versatility, enabling CubeSats to address a diverse array of research goals, from Earth observation to studying cosmic phenomena. <br>
+Equipped with payloads, sensors and specialised instruments, CubeSats are deployed to collect critical data, monitor phenomena or conduct experiments in space.
+Their modular nature allows for versatility, enabling CubeSats to address a wide range of research objectives, from observing Earth to studying cosmic phenomena. <br>
-These diminutive pioneers contribute to the advancement of our understanding of the cosmos, proving that innovation can thrive even within the confines of a compact form factor.
+They contribute to advancing our understanding of the cosmos, demonstrating that innovation can thrive even within the confines of a compact form factor.

 ### About the project